zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation03.md

 ## Objective

-The Domain Name System defaults to using UDP for queries and answers with a DNS payload limit of 512 octets (bytse).
+The Domain Name System defaults to using UDP for queries and answers with a DNS payload limit of 512 octets (bytes).
 Larger replies cause an initial truncation indication leading to a subsequent handling via TCP with substantially higher overhead.
 EDNS0 is used to allow for larger UDP responses thus reducing the need for use of TCP.